Learn more about our community and our mission.

 (Derived with permission from Hamilton, Yesterday and Today by Howard D. Williams and Robert H. Kuiper, 1985)

 In 1794, Colonel William Smith purchased the area, which had been named for the American patriot Alexander Hamilton.
 Colonel Smith sold a considerable portion of his holdings resulting in early settlements along the Sangerfield River near where the village of Earlville now stands.
 Situated at the point where the Chenango and Sangerfield Rivers meet, Earlville was first known as “The Forks”.

 Its name commemorates Calvin Hubbard, a native of Northhampton, Massachusetts who moved to this location in 1813 and soon became one of its leading residents.

 Among the village of Hamilton’s first settlers in 1794 were Samuel Payne and his wife, Betsey, from Oneida County.
 Elisha Payne, Samuel’s brother, and other homesteaders joined them the following year.
 The village marks its establishment date as 1795, and was originally called Payne’s Settlement or Payne’s Corners in honor of Elisha’s work in settling the area.
 It was incorporated as the Village of Hamilton in 1816.

-The Hub Marketing & Events Committee strives to increase cooperation and collaboration among local businesses in order to strengthen and enhance the business climate in and around Hamilton.
+The Hamilton Chamber of Commerce strives to increase cooperation and collaboration among local businesses in order to strengthen and enhance the business climate in and around Hamilton.